 I remain operationally active across a range of specialisms including command of armed operations, public order events and incidents, and major/critical incident responses.

-I am the vice chairman of the I am me Scotland volunteer committee I am a key team member and very more than keen to raise awareness of disability hate crime and to help with the fundraising.
+Andrew is the vice chairman of the volunteer committee and the Lead Keep Safe Ambassador for Disability.
+Andrew is a key team member and more than keen to raise awareness of disability hate crime and to help with the fundraising.

 I am mum to Andrew who has Down's Syndrome and travels independently.
 I feel very sad and angry when I hear of people being targeted , bullied or hurt because they have a disability.
 I am passionate about the work of I Am Me.
 I am proud an honoured to be a volunteer with such an amazing and worthwhile charity.